abdelouahabb/gce-updater/README.md

 `ls | entr -n bash refresh.sh &`

-`entr` is a linux tool that watchs your file changes, so, everytime the one of the files you updated change, the server get refreshed (rerun `refresh.sh`)
+`entr` is a linux tool that watches your file changes, so, everytime the one of the files you updated change, the server get refreshed (rerun `refresh.sh`)